ahmfuad/Citadex22/README.md

 ## Citadex 18
 Citadex 18 is a simple portal for showing notices, classes, files etc. in a single place.
 This app was built using React and Google Sheets API.

 The structure is taken from  **[buetcse17.github.io](https://github.com/buetcse17/buetcse17.github.io)**  named as Citadex.
 Some more wrapper was put over it.
-And will add some new features soon.

 ## Features

+#### Announcements

+Add announcements, see and filter by tags

 #### Routine

 HTML view of routine made by **Jehadul Karim Sabit**.

+#### CT, Assignments and lab reports

+Published google sheet view of ct assignment dates

 #### Drive